khanmasumraza/DEVTINDER/src/notes.md

 // Set the expiry of jwt token and cookies for 7 days
 // Create userSchema method to getJWT()
 // Create userSchema method to comparepassword(passwordInputByUser)

+// Episode 11 33:20
+Explore Tinder Api
+Create a list all Api you can think of in devtinder Group multiple routes under repsective routes